 Day 17: Thursday 20 February, Bikaner – Khimsar Fort

 - Karni Mata Temple (Temple of Rats)

 This morning we explore Bikaner, a vibrant, dust-swirling desert town with a fabulous fort.
-The city of Bikaner, which was founded (1488) by Rao Bika, a descendent of Jodha, founder of Jodhpur, has one of Rajasthan’s greatest fortresses.
+The city of Bikaner, which was founded in 1488 by Rao Bika, a descendent of Jodha (founder of Jodhpur), has one of Rajasthan’s greatest fortresses.

 Junargarh Fort was built by Raja Rai Singhji, the sixth ruler of Bikaner (r.
 1571-1612).
 Raja Rai Singhji could marshal the revenues of a kingdom increased by the conquest of half Marwar, and a grant of half Gujurat.
 It was to Akbar and Jahangir, who raised him to a high rank at the Mughal Imperial court, that he owed his wealth.
 As a reward for his service as military commander, he was granted the regions of Gujurat and Burhanpur.
 During his tenure in imperial service he also travelled extensively, which honed his understanding of art and architecture that informed the architectural styles of Junagarh Fort.
 The palaces within the fort were built over three hundred years from the early 17th to the 20th centuries.
 Bikaner has some of the richest of all palace interiors, which are also in good condition.

 This afternoon we depart for the historic Khimsar Fort.
 Established in 1523 A.D, it is perched on the edge of the Thar Desert.
-En route we make a brief stop to visit the Hindu temple Karni Mata Temple (also known as Temple of Rates), famous for the approximately 20,000 black rates, called kabobs, that live, and are revered in, the temple.
+En route, we make a brief stop to visit the Karni Mata Temple, also known as Temple of Rats, famous for the approximately 20,000 black rats (called kabobs) that live and are revered in the temple.
 (Overnight Khimsar Fort) BLD

 Day 18: Friday 21 February, Khimsar Fort